motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 ---
-title: How to animate with expressions (intro to eKeys)
+title: "How to animate with expressions (intro to eKeys)"
 date: 2019-07-16T07:11:06.032Z
-difficulty: Beginner
+difficulty: "Beginner"
+tags: ["ekeys", "product", "keyframes"]
 pinned: true
 description: >-
-  How to animate using expressions, with full control over the easing, using the importable After Effects animation engine eKeys.
+  "How to animate using expressions, with full control over the easing, using the importable After Effects animation engine eKeys."
 ---

 [GithubPage]: https://github.com/motiondeveloper/eKeys